-But getting to close to a graffiti artist while he is working does come with some danger to your gear.
+But getting too close to a graffiti artist while he is working does come with some danger to your gear.
 The paint that a writer uses tends to become paint dust or particles in the air and your gear can get covered in paint dust that sticks to everything.
 If you are shooting graffiti, you have to a UV filter on your lens as the paint dust can be almost impossible to get off the glass, so make sure your lens is safe.
 I have thrown away nearly a dozen UV filters already but my lens has survived.
-The paint dust can get onto your camera bodies or your lens body as well but this can be scrubbed off with a bit of pressure but the glass elements seem to be impossible to clean.
+The paint dust can get onto your camera body or your lens body as well but this can be scrubbed off with a bit of pressure but the glass elements seem to be impossible to clean.
 If you have to change your lens during a shoot, do it far away from the artists and protect both your camera body and the lens elements during the change.
 Imagine you are changing a lens in a sand storm while you are in the middle of the desert.

 The second thing that you have to keep in mind with graffiti artists is that not all of them want their faces to be photographed, and they will hide them or even ask you not to shoot them.
 As with all photography, you should respect your subjects’ wishes.
 I have had a few artists ask me not to shoot them or to hide their faces and I always agreed and complied with their wishes.
 Sometimes the artists don’t trust you and will warm up to you with some time, but other times there is nothing you can do about it.
 If an artist asks you not to shoot them, start to talk to them about their work.
 Talk about his piece that he is painting now.
 Complement his linework or his color selection.
 Remember that they are artists and talking about their work will warm them up to you.
 As a side note, when you are shooting graffiti artists, they will often critique your work.
 Not all of them will know a lot about photography but they will know a lot about composition, so make sure your shots that you post or give them are good or you might get told off by them.